 Hear ye!
-We’re starting a new series on Rookie, where we talk to people with really effing cool jobs, about how they got those jobs, so that we can steal their jobs one day.
+We’re starting a new series on Rookie wherein we talk to people with really effing cool jobs about how they got those jobs, so that you can steal their jobs one day.

 Our first interviewee could not possibly be cooler.
 Heidi Bivens is a costume designer for movies and a stylist for fashion shows and famous ladies.
 Her movie credits include David Lynch’s Inland Empire, Ceremony, and the forthcoming The Wait and The Longest Week.
 Her non-movie credits include working with Teen Vogue, grown-woman Vogue, Beck, Charlotte Gainsbourg, and the White Stripes, and being an awesome person.